Group-3Project-4/Predicting_Credit_Card_Fraud/README.md

 # Importing the Data
-Data importation was conducted systematically by constructing a connection string and creating a SQLAlchemy engine.
+Data importation was conducted systematically by constructing a connection string and creating a psycopg2 engine.
 This ensured a robust and efficient process for accessing the dataset.

 # Data Cleaning